bernhardAxonIvy/doc/source/concepts/testing/unit-testing.rst

    - A new **JUnit** View should be opened and the test should be green.

-This is already all you need to start writing conventional Unit Tests.
+This is all you need to start writing conventional Unit Tests.

-Set up the Ivy environment
+Set Up the Ivy Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 To gain access to the :public-api:`Ivy</ch/ivyteam/ivy/environment/Ivy.html>`